 The second season of the show saw Neptunus (Neptune), god of the ocean, win the entire competition, and be unmasked to reveal Jan Dulles, frontman of the group 3JS, the Dutch representative to the Eurovision Song Contest in Düsseldorf in 2011.

 ‘Maskorama’ is the Norwegian version of ‘The Masked Singer’ franchise, airing on NRK1.

 The winner of the first season of the Norwegian edition of ‘The Masked Singer’ was Trollet (The Troll), which was unmasked and revealed to have been Norway’s intended representative to the Eurovision Song Contest 2020 in Rotterdam last year – Ulrikke Bandstorp.

 'A Máscara' ('The Mask') is the Portuguese version of 'The Masked Singer' franchise, airing on SIC.

-The Portuguese version finished its first season of the show this year, and is expected to have a second season upcoming.
+The Portuguese version finished its first season of the show in 2020, and is expected to have a second season upcoming.